Where is Animal Control located?

 Pet owners must provide proper food, water, and adequate shelter for animals at all times.
 The animal must be fed at least once every twenty-four (24) hours and have clean, fresh, drinkable water available at all times.
 Shelter must be a structure that is adequate to provide protection from the weather, keep the animal dry, and well maintained.
 The size of the shelter must be in proportion to the size of the animal.
 Inflicting inhumane pain or suffering or failing to provide veterinary care also constitutes cruelty.
 Violations should be reported by calling Animal Control at 243-6040.

 Can I trap stray cats or wild animals that come in my yard?

 Yes, as long as you use a humane trap that does not injure the animal.
 Officers will pickup any cat caught in the trap upon notification and you may reset your trap.

 Due to the threat of injury to our personnel, there are some situations involving wild animals that cannot be handled by the City.
 Some services we cannot provide are climbing into attics, going under structures, climbing trees, and disassembling any structures to get or remove animals.
 There are a few private companies in the area that provide these services, and one or more of these companies should be contacted in these situations.
 Costs for these services are at the home or property owner's expense.

 Does the city have a "poop scooper" ordinance?

-Yes, the city does require the owner to clean up after his dog when walking or jogging with his pet.
-The owner must carry something to pickup and carry the dog waste which must be properly disposed of.
-There is also a sanitation ordinance which requires the owner to clean up the animal feces on his property and properly dispose of it.
+Yes, the city does require the owner to clean up after their own dog.
+The owner must carry something to pick up and properly dispose of the waste.
+There is also a sanitation ordinance requiring the owner to clean up animal feces on theirr property and properly dispose of it.